-E. ANTICIPATED NOTICE OF SELECTION AND GRANT START DATES
+C. ANTICIPATED NOTICE OF SELECTION AND GRANT START DATES

-The DOE anticipates sending notice of selection in late February of 2018.
-The anticipated grant start date is April 9, 2018.
+DOE anticipates sending notice of selection in early January of 2019.
+The anticipated grant start date is February 19, 2019.

-PART VI - AWARD ADMINISTRATION INFORMATION
+SECTION VI - AWARD ADMINISTRATION INFORMATION

 A. AWARD NOTICES

 This FOA is intended for informational purposes and reflects current planning.
 If there is any inconsistency between the information contained herein and the terms of any resulting SBIR or STTR grant, the terms of the grant shall control.